marcelpetersen/mobil/_drafts/introducing-wunder-city.md

 Having a solid framework in turn allows cities to join forces with private operators with confidence - no market experience or special teams required - and fosters collaboration between the public and private sectors.
 Wunder City levels the proverbial playing field across all sectors, letting cities, companies, startups and administrators come together to help design a future that is greener, smarter and better for everyone.

-Read about our pilot project with the City of Hamburg here.
+Read about our pilot project with the City of Hamburg (in German) [here](https://www.hamburg.de/pressearchiv-fhh/12793478/2019-08-21-bwvi-mobilitaetsdienste/).